cchasea/Beacon/docs/METRICS.md

 - ## Number of Events Created Per User:
   - ### Event counter for each user that is incremented each time a user completes creating a new event.

+- ## Number of Events Not Marked Done After DueDate Has Passed
+  - ### Measured using custom Firebase Analytics that counts the number of uncompleted tasks after the selected duedate has passed.